kids encyclopedia robot

 In 1967, Capello moved to Roma where he became a key player for the club.
 In his first season, he helped them to first place after eight matches, including scoring the winner in a 1–0 victory over Juventus.
 A recurrence of the injury to his left knee, however, kept him out for the rest of the season and Roma eventually finished in tenth place, just five points away from relegation.
 The following season, under new manager Helenio Herrera, a fit Capello scored six goals as Roma finished eighth and won his first major trophy, the Coppa Italia.
 This qualified Roma to play the Anglo-Italian League Cup, where they played Swindon Town.
 Capello played in both legs against Swindon, Roma winning 2–1 at home in the first leg but losing 4–0 in the second leg at the County Ground.
 They also reached the semi-finals of the European Cup Winners' Cup, but were knocked out by Polish side Górnik Zabrze after losing the deciding coin toss following three draws.

 He was then sold to Juventus in 1970.
 He had a poor start to his time there, as he publicly criticised manager Armando Picchi on the same day it was revealed that Picchi had been diagnosed with cancer.
 Capello escaped with a fine from the club after Picchi insisted that he not receive a suspension.
-Capello became an influential figure under new manager Čestmír Vycpálek, despite being only 24, and was assigned the number 10 shirt; he largely decided the team's tactics for the 1971 Inter-Cities Fairs Cup Final against Leeds United.
+Capello became an influential figure under new manager Čestmír Vycpálek, despite being only 24, and was assigned the number 10 shirt; he largely decided the team's tactics for the 1971 Inter-Cities Fairs Cup final against Leeds United.
 Capello scored at the Stadio Olimpico di Torino, but Juventus lost the tie on away goals.
-Juventus went on to win the league title in 1971–72, 1972–73 and 1974–75.
-They also reached the 1973 European Cup Final, where they were beaten 1–0 by the dominant "Total Football" approach of Ajax.
-They missed out on the chance of winning the double after losing to Milan on penalties in the 1973 Coppa Italia Final.
+Juventus went on to win the league title in the 1971–72, 1972–73 and 1974–75 seasons.
+They also reached the 1973 European Cup final, where they were beaten 1–0 by the dominant "Total Football" approach of Ajax.
+They missed out on the chance of winning the double after losing to Milan on penalties in the 1973 Coppa Italia final.
 Reaching the semi-finals of the 1974–75 UEFA Cup, Juventus were surprisingly beaten by Dutch side Twente.

 Juventus were concerned with Capello's knee injuries, and so traded him to Milan in exchange for Romeo Benetti and 100 million lire in 1976.
-He missed just two league starts in the 1976–77 campaign playing under influential manager Nils Liedholm.
+He missed just two league starts in the 1976–77 season playing under influential manager Nils Liedholm.
 However, he was limited to just eight appearances in the 1978–79 title-winning season.
-He played just three games in the 1979–80 season before finally accepting that he was unable to continue as a professional footballer.
+He played just three games in the 1979–80 season, before finally accepting that he was unable to continue as a professional footballer.

 International career